 Take a day trip to Arcachon

 Arcachon is another nearby seaside town with a completely different feel.
 Beautiful indoor and outdoor markets, plenty of clothes shops and coffee shops and a calm shallow bay.
-The sea here is perfect for smaller children as the bay keeps the giant atlantic waves at…well, bay.
-You can grab a boat trip from the many sellers and check out the oyster farming villages in Cap-Ferret, go to the island of the birds or even check out the largest sand dune in Europe, the Dune du Pilat from the sea.
+The sea here is perfect for younger children as the bay keeps the giant Atlantic waves at…well, bay.
+You can grab a boat trip from the many sellers and check out the oyster farming villages in Cap-Ferret, go to the island of the birds or even check out the largest sand dune in Europe, the Dune du Pilat, from the sea.

 We stayed at the beautiful Camping Domaine de La Rive resort located right on the lake in Sanguinet during our trip to Biscarrosse, but if you’re looking for something different – then take a look at our top list of campsites nearby…